Build your foundation in business

 - Think critically about their own leadership skills and how to develop themselves as a leader.

 As part of our commitment to diversity, students are expected to enrich their experience and gain new cultural insights by studying a language such as Spanish, French, German, Mandarin, Japanese, Russian or Arabic, using a technology-driven approach.
-All students will have access to language classes on campus and premium access to an innovative app which will allow you to learn a new language during your MBA.
+All students will have premium access to an innovative app which will allow you to learn a new language during your MBA.

 Core 2 modules

 This module provides a framework for analysing financial markets and showing how they interact with the key decisions of firms.
 It enables you to understand the role of assets, pricing, and the interaction between the economy and financial variables.

 It give an overview of the two key financial instruments – Stocks and Bonds, introduces the key derivatives markets – Futures and Options, examines Portfolio Analysis and the risk return trade-off, introduces the concepts of risk and return in financial markets and the relevance of diversification, and how return is related to risk through the Capital Asset Pricing Model.

 Corporate Finance will extend your understanding of company valuation and investment appraisal, introducing the concept of the cost of capital and how it can be calculated.
 It shows how companies are financed and how to decide between different types of finance.

 Corporate Innovation and Intrapreneurship offers a unique opportunity to build your knowledge, skills and experience in this important topic which involves innovation and corporate entrepreneurship as core elements.
 The module introduces you to the themes which are relevant if you want to clearly develop innovation as a corporate activity.
 It introduces you into entrepreneurial thinking styles that are important to develop radical forms of innovation in your company.